nitsanavni/tmux-story/plan.md

 - should we unlink received files on success?

+- [x] B the string 2**10 from the yml is evaluated by the shell in the bash script
 - [x] `dev-install.sh`: setup a dev env on a clean gitpod
 - [x] `build-and-test`
   - clean machine - try on alpine in gitpod